 - Flow Power gives you access: Australian businesses can now use output from renewable generators – that is, solar and wind.
-This means you can now buy at wholesale rates – and save up to 50% in electricity costs.
+This means you can now buy at wholesale rates – and save on electricity costs.

 - It’s already happening: As Elena explained, many international companies are already using VGAs –without having to change their operations or put anything on their roofs.

 Sarah runs a manufacturing operation in Victoria and uses 15,000 MWh per year.

 She is currently negotiating a new contract with her electricity retailer.
 But she was shocked to hear that she would be looking at a 300% price increase due to the changing market.

 She knew that to protect her business’ bottom line, she would have to find another way to buy power.